Kids and Food Allergies

 Contact the Carolina Asthma and Allergy Center of Charlotte

 The Carolina Asthma and Allergy Center was established in 1952 and has grown to be an important asset to patients of all ages.
 All our physicians at each location are board certified in Allergy & Immunology.
-With twelve locations to serve you in the Charlotte, North Carolina region find the one nearest you.
-For an appointment call us at 704-372-7900.
+With 12 locations to serve you in the Charlotte, North Carolina region find the one nearest you.
+For an appointment contact us.